mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

   * **OSS Replicator ("Autonomous SaaS Replication Engine"):** An internal R\&D strategy/toolset to systematically analyze SaaS APIs and business logic, potentially with significant LLM assistance.
 The "Zoho model" (AI augmentation \+ skilled human effort for the last 1-20%) is applicable, not expecting full "FSD-like" autonomy.
 This is a "build script" for internal efficiency and learning.
   * **Open Core (as a Public Offering):** Significantly deferred until substantial product maturity and commercial viability are proven.
 Initial outputs might be DIY examples.
 * **API Stability:** Public REST APIs are generally stable contracts, mitigating *some* maintenance risk for Integration Hub connectors, though not eliminating it.
-* **Verticalization Approach:** A general "CompanyOS" (or "BuilderOS") brand umbrella can exist, but the initial *product development, marketing, and sales efforts* will be highly focused on a verticalized solution as the beachhead.
+* **Verticalization Approach:** A general "<SaaS-OS>" (or "BuilderOS") brand umbrella can exist, but the initial *product development, marketing, and sales efforts* will be highly focused on a verticalized solution as the beachhead.
 This addresses GTM challenges of limited vertical-specific resources by concentrating effort, rather than spreading thin.
 The core connector focus will be on the 5-10% most used by this beachhead.
 * **Legal Mitigation:** Focusing on the Integration Hub as an enabler, rather than a "replacer," reduces immediate legal threats.
 Splitting entities later is a possibility if replication becomes a public strategy.
 * **Self-Hosting of Open Core (Future Concern):** Perceived as less of a cannibalization risk due to the strong convenience factor of managed cloud offerings (proven by other Open Core SaaS/BaaS).
 Feature differentiation between free/self-hosted and paid/cloud tiers can be engineered.
 Open Core can also contribute to cloud business (e.g., compatible programming interfaces for cloud workloads).